JacobDWaters/Okta-Workflows/Okta/Track groups and associated group rules/readme.md

 # Track Groups and Associated Group Rules

 ## Overview
-This workflow can be used to generate return shipping labels with ShipEngine.
-This can be helpful in automating the offboarding process for remote users and having them return equipment back.
-The flow can be readily adapted to support shipping to users as well.
+Okta group rules already include a way to view all groups a user is added to when rule conditions are met.
+However, without checking each group rule individually there is no easy way to view which group rules are assigned to a specific group.
+This workflow generates a table containing all groups and their associated group rules.
+This can be helpful for determine which group rules are controlling membership to a given group.

+Tip - In the table, group rules are a return as an array.
+This can be hard to view due to the UI.
+Click the expand arrow next to a group rule cell to better view all associated group rules.

 ## Getting Started